|Colorado State University||Fort Collins||Colorado|

 Just about every industry can benefit from business intelligence, but some of the largest sectors that use BI to support decision-making include oil, retail, food and beverage, and apparel.
 Because BI has become an integral part of many businesses within these and other industries around the world, MBAs with a background in business intelligence are in high demand.
-In response to the demand, most schools now offer a specialization, concentration or certificate in business intelligence, or plenty of elective options that students can use to customize their own focus area.
+In response to the demand, most schools now offer a specialization, concentration or certificate in business intelligence and just about wvery school has plenty of elective options that students can use to customize their own focus area.

 The MBA in Business Intelligence may include courses in subjects such as Business Intelligence Systems, Database Management Systems, Business Intelligence in Healthcare, Data Warehousing and Administration, and Business Intelligence and Financial Modeling.
 Sample course titles may Decision Support and Dashboarding, Strategy in Global Environments, Big Data and E-Commerce, Management Information Systems, Human Behavior Management Organizations, Fundamentals of Business Intelligence, Data Mining, Research and Statistics for Managers, Data Warehousing, Leading Individuals and Teams, Applied Multivariate Statistical Methods, Database Design and Management, Data Analysis, and Legal and Ethical Environment.